 - If the item is a stand-alone labor line, you can check the Hide option to exclude it from the printed invoice.
-However, the total of the labor will still be displayed at the bottom of the invoice in a labor section of the subtotal.
+However, the invoice will still display the labor at the bottom of the invoice in a labor section of the subtotal.

 Delete – click the trashcan to delete the line item from the invoice.
 You will be prompted to be sure you really do want to delete the item.